stackvana/microcule/ReadMe.md

 ## Introduction

 At it's core, `microcule` maps HTTP request response streams to the STDIN STDOUT streams of a function in any arbitrary programming language or any compiled binary.
-It's reminiscent of [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface), but utilizes additional STDIO streams, does not attempt to parse STDOUT for HTTP response methods. microcule is an old concept rethought and improved with the latest industry standard toolings.
+It's reminiscent of [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface), but utilizes additional STDIO streams, does not attempt to parse STDOUT for HTTP response methods, and ships with streaming plugins for extending your microservices. microcule is an old concept rethought and improved with the latest industry standard toolings.

 If you are using Amazon Lambda or other cloud function hosting services like Google Functions or [hook.io](http://hook.io), you might find `microcule` a very interesting option to remove your dependency on third-party cloud providers. microcule allows for local deployment of enterprise ready microservices. microcule has few dependencies and will run anywhere Node.js can run.